 1½ teaspoons baking powder

 2 large eggs

 1 cup shredded coconut

 Preheat the oven to 350°F.

 In a stand mixer (or with a hand mixer), beat the butter, sugar, salt, lemon rind, almond extract, and baking powder until the mixture is smooth and creamy.
 Beat in the lemon juice and eggs.
-Slowly add the flour, mixing until smooth.
+Slowly add the flour and coconut, mixing until smooth.
 The dough will be sticky, I recommend flouring your hands or spatula when shaping the dough.

 Tun the dough onto a large baking sheet with parchment or silicone mat..
 Shape it into a log that’s about 13" long x 3" wide x 3⁄4" thick.
 Try to straighten the sides and smooth the top the best you can.

 Bake the dough for 25 minutes.
 Remove it from the oven, and allow it to cool on the pan anywhere from 10 to 25 minutes..
 Reduce the oven heat to 325°F.

 Use a serrated knife to cut the log crosswise into 1⁄2" slices.

 Place the biscotti back on the prepared baking sheet.
 Return the biscotti to the oven, and bake them for 30 to 35 minutes, till they feel very dry and are beginning to turn golden around the edges.
 Biscotti will harden as they cool, so do not over-bake.
 Cool biscotti on wire rack.